 - Using heat protection pads, remove the bowl from the microwave.

 - Push the cover slightly to one side of the bowl to create a tiny opening.
-Using heat protection pads, firmly grasp the bowl and cover, and then carefully rotate it toward the opening until the water from the tofu begins to drain.
+Using heat protection pads, firmly grasp the bowl and cover it, and then carefully rotate it toward the opening until the water from the tofu begins to drain.
 Shake up & down to encourage thorough draining.
 Reverse the process by creating an opening on the opposite side and then drain again.
 This procedure works best with a plate.

 - Add 1/3 cup of pre-cooked “jasmine” whole-grain brown rice.